-The church of the Nativity of the Blessed Virgin Mary in Białogard was built at the beginning of the fourteenth century.
+The church of the Nativity of the Blessed Virgin Mary in Białogard was built at the beginning of the fourteenth century, after granting the town in 1299 Lubeck town charter.
 However, it was a place of worship before – a pagan shrine, and then a chapel, built by Saint Otto of Bamberg in 1124.
-In 1517 a tower was erected, which was soon dismantled and in 1561 replaced by a new one, lower.
-The building was destroyed many times by fires, due to which it had to undergo a thorough restoration after 1890, when the vaults of the nave and friezes were rebuilt in the chancel and the frieze was reconstructed in the central nave.
+In the first stage, the chancel was erected, then the nave corpus and the lower part of the tower.
+Its construction was completed at the beginning of the 16th century.

 The church was consumed by fires many times.
 The first recorded in documents took place as early as 1506.
 The damages to the tower caused by it were repaired in 1517, but in 1561 it had to be lowered anyway.
 The fire of 1677 had even worse effects, after which only the perimeter walls remained.
 The subsequent reconstruction introduced early modern elements to the interior design.

 Renovation of the church took place in the years 1838-1840 (restoration of the eastern bays of the chancel, windows, cornices and roofs), and then in the years 1879-1880 (the vault of the western bays of the chancel, installation of a new tower helmet).
 Another thorough renovation was carried out in 1890, when the vaults of the central nave, cornices and friezes were renovated, and new equipment was purchased for the interior.